-During inclement weather, we position equipment like generators in strategic locations where very high wind gusts are predicted, so our field technicians can go out as quickly as possible when it’s safe to do so to restore affected services.
+We have increased our technical operations staffing levels, stocked our trucks with drops (connections from homes to poles) and we continuously monitor our network, which is designed to provide flexibility and reliability so we can quickly respond to changes.
+During inclement weather, we position equipment like generators in strategic locations where very high winds are predicted, so our field technicians can go out as quickly as possible when it’s safe to do so to restore affected services.

 We also coordinate closely with power companies so that technicians will be dispatched to impacted areas when power has been restored and it is safe for them to perform work in an affected area.